- A tesseract is a four-dimensional hypercube with 24 faces, 32 edges, and 16 vertices.

 This is what our brains are best suited for thinking about.
 Three-dimensional space is easy to visualize because we literally see it all the time.
 However, we have no direct experience of higher dimensions, and thus people have no clear prototype to use as a springboard for visualizing it.

-Physicists and mathematicians trained in higher-dimensional-spaces, one the other hand, are more capable than the rest of us to visualize it in their brains.
+Physicists and mathematicians trained in higher-dimensional spaces, on the other hand, are more capable than the rest of us to visualize it in their brains.

 Let’s Try To Visualize A Tesseract